IPS-Eye-White

 If eternal life is "knowing" God it is necessary to ensure we thoroughly understand what knowing means in the Scriptures.

-Although ginosko in the above verse has been translated into the English recognize (Luke 19:44), understand (Matthew 21:45) be sure (Matthew 24:43), perceive (John 6:15) etc. all of them boil down to the English 'know'.
+Although ginosko in the above verse has been variously translated into the English words recognize (Luke 19:44), understand (Matthew 21:45) be sure (Matthew 24:43), perceive (John 6:15) etc. all of them boil down to the English 'know'.
 Obviously, in order to know God one has to possess objective, factual data about Him.
 However, the Scriptures make it very clear that one can have intellectual knowledge of God's character and laws, yet still not "know" him.
 The book of Hosea (especially verses 4:6 - My people are destroyed for lack of knowledge) provides a perfect example of this See Footnote I

+Which raises the question of how we can achieve (and maintain) this relationship.
 Thankfully, the Bible tells us that exactly how we can be confident that we 'know' God..

 By this we know (Gr. ginosko) that we have come to know (Gr. ginosko) Him, if we keep His commandments.
 The one who says, "I have come to know (Gr. ginosko) Him," and does not keep His commandments, is a liar, and the truth is not in him; but whoever keeps His word, in him the love of God has truly been perfected.
 By this we know (Gr. ginosko) that we are in Him: the one who says he abides in Him ought himself to walk in the same manner as He walked.
 (1 John 2:3-6 NASB emphasis added)

-And this is exceedingly important because at the last judgment Jesus tells all pretenders to piety, who claim to have done many works in his name, that He never knew them
+And this is exceedingly important because at the last judgment Jesus tells all pretenders to piety who claim to have done many works in his name that He never knew them

 Not everyone who says to Me, 'Lord, Lord,' will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
 "Many will say to Me on that day, 'Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?'
 "And then I will declare to them, 'I never knew (ginosko)you; depart from me, you who practice lawlessness.'
 "Therefore everyone who hears these words of Mine and acts on them, may be compared to a wise man who built his house on the rock.
 (Matthew 7:21-24 NASB)

-One outstanding example of the consequences of disobedience from the Old Testament comes to mind.
+One outstanding example from the Old Testament of the consequences of disobedience comes to mind.

 Saul